-Attendance to all the meetings is mandatory.
-If you have one unexcused absence (as defined by MCC absence policy), you will drop one letter grade.
-Per MCC policy, you may be automatically dropped after missing 25% of class meetings.
-Since we are meeting 6 times, that means 2 absences.
-For this purpose, missing more than 20 minutes of a meeting counts as an absence.
-If you are dropped before the official drop date, you will receive a grade of W. If you are dropped after the official drop date, you will receive a re highly unusual circumstances.
+If you are dropped before the official drop date, you will receive a grade of W. If you are dropped after the official drop date, you will receive a grade of F, unless there are highly unusual circumstances.
 If you are dropped from the course, you will not be allowed to participate in the travel portion of the course as an Engineering Economics student.